Mass Effect: Andromeda & The Bioware Crisis - Part 3

 Andromeda's Ambition

 While Mass Effect 3 had put a cap on the trilogy, eliminating the possibility of continuing the story of the characters involved in the original Mass Effect story, the Mass Effect universe was far too vast to simply leave behind.
 There was plenty of room to write more stories into that universe.
-Thus, Andromeda's synopsis made perfect sense as an excuse to return to it: a series of colonizing ships explore another galaxy looking for a new home.
+Thus, Andromeda's synopsis made perfect sense as an excuse to return to it: a series of colonizing ships exploring another galaxy looking for a new home.
 It would be a fresh new start, in a new galaxy, but in the same beloved universe.
 A lot of favorite alien species could make a triumphant return and players could jump into the shoes of a new hero, exploring the deep reaches of space.

 Easier said than done, apparently.
-Everything I've seen so far in regards to the main protagonist and story-line is a retreading of the Mass Effect plot.
+Everything I've seen so far in regard to the main protagonist and storyline is a retreading of the Mass Effect plot.
 Instead of playing as Commander Shepard, a human Spectre who has special privileges and a reputation, you're playing as Ryder.
 Ryder is the Pathfinder, a special person with special privileges and a special reputation.
 The contrived similarities are almost as striking as the unfortunate flaws Andromeda wears on its sleeve.
-For one thing, the numerous alien species that inhabited the Mass Effectgames are absent from this one.
+For one thing, the numerous alien species that inhabited the Mass Effect games are absent from this one.
 You still have some of the favorites like the Turians, Krogans, and Asari.
 But the Hanar and the Elcor (my favorite) are woefully absent.
 A story excuse is given to explain why the extra races that had been established as a part of this universe would be missing, but I think it's safe to assume the real reason is likely a strict development schedule prevented them from being added to the game.

 Again, I haven't played this game myself yet, so you should take everything I say with a grain of salt.
 I'm only regurgitating what I've seen scattered around the internet.
 Nonetheless, the evidence is pretty apparent that this game is unfinished.
 Really, everything I've seen about Andromeda has led me to believe that this game needed, at least, another year of development.
 It's difficult to say if a year's delay would save this game from any writing concerns or story issues.
 Those are usually things that need to be fixed from the start.
 Still, it might have resolved some of the blatant presentation issues, of which there are many.